Grand Lodge of North Carolina: Murals

 Painter Allyn Cox (1896-1982) was commissioned to design and paint two long murals inside the main hall that portrayed the history of Masonry in the state.
-Cox had previously completed Brumidi's "Frieze of American History," and the mural on the South Wall of the George Washington National Masonic Memorial in Alexandria, VA, entitled "Washington laying the Cornerstone of the National Capitol 18 Sep 1794."
+Cox had previously completed Constantino Brumidi's "Frieze of American History," and the mural on the South Wall of the George Washington National Masonic Memorial in Alexandria, VA, entitled "Washington laying the Cornerstone of the National Capitol 18 Sep 1794."
 Much like the murals in Alexandria, they were painted in sheets and transported to the main hall in 1959, and fixed to the walls opposite each other.
 The murals were painted specifically for the main hall as the shadows in each align with the expanse of glass and light emanating from the rear of the building.
 He painted six vignettes with four portraits in between them.

 Prince Hall Compact

 Following a decade of discussion, the Grand Lodge of North Carolina voted on 19 Sep 2008 to recognize its counterpart, the Most Worshipful Prince Hall Grand Lodge of North Carolina, and its Jurisdictions, Inc., becoming the 41st jurisdiction in the United States to do so.
 The compact allows for co-territorial jurisdiction and visitation while maintaining the autonomy and sovereignty of each Grand Lodge.

 The mutual recognition compact was formalized on 21 Nov 2008 at the North Carolina Capitol in Union Square in Raleigh.
 The event was held in the old House Chamber with overflow in the Senate Chamber and Rotunda.
 Masons filled the upper galleries and main floor of each chamber.
 With the building at full capacity from members of both Grand Lodges, other masons waited outside the building.
-Grand Master David Cash, of the AF & AM Grand Lodge, and Grand Master Toby Fitch, of the Prince Hall Grand Lodge, signed the compact on the same desk that North Carolina's secession from the United States was signed when it joined the Confederacy during the American Civil War in 1861.
+Grand Master David Cash, of the A.F. & A.M.
+Grand Lodge, and Grand Master Toby Fitch, of the Prince Hall Grand Lodge, signed the compact on the same desk that North Carolina's secession from the United States was signed when it joined the Confederacy during the American Civil War in 1861.

 The first joint ceremony of the two Grand Lodges was the cornerstone of the Richmond County Courthouse on 24 April 2009.
-The AF & AM Grand Lodge opened the meeting, and the Prince Hall Grand Lodge closed it.
+The A.F. & A.M.
+Grand Lodge opened the meeting, and the Prince Hall Grand Lodge closed it.